remcmanu/cse321-project3/README.md

 **void pollMatrixKeypad (void)**

 Checks the matrix keypad by toggling power to each row, then checking for a keypress.

+> Much of the functionality was developed in Project 2.

 **void pollIRSensors (void)**